 Jane Visvader

 BSc (Hons), PhD

 Jane Visvader is Joint Head of the Division of Cancer Biology and Stem Cells at The Walter and Eliza Hall Institute of Medical Research.
 She carried out PhD studies in the Department of Biochemistry at the University of Adelaide, and held subsequent positions at the Salk Institute and Children's Hospital/Harvard Medical School, as a Research Associate/Instructor.
-In 1998, she was appointed to the Victorian Breast Cancer Research Consortium as a group leader at WEHI.
-She is the recipient of an Australia Fellowship and a Fellow of the Australian Academy of Science.
-Her primary research interests are directed towards understanding the breast epithelial hierarchy, identifying pathways that modulate its function, and elucidating cells susceptible to breast oncogenesis.
+In 1998, she was appointed to the Victorian Breast Cancer Research Consortium as a Laboratory Head at WEHI.
+She is the recipient of an Australia Fellowship and a Fellow of the Australian Academy of Science, The Royal Society (London) and the Academy of the American Association for Cancer Research.
+Her primary research interests are directed towards understanding the breast epithelial hierarchy, identifying molecular pathways that modulate its function, and elucidating cells susceptible to breast oncogenesis.
+These studies have culminated in a number of clinical trials.